 Agra (Mughal Empire):

 Akbar made Agra his capital in 1556 and initiated the construction of the Agra Fort, a UNESCO World Heritage site that stands as a testament to Mughal military and architectural prowess.
-The city flourished as a center of art, culture, and commerce, attracting scholars, artists, and merchants from across the world.
+Consider this: the city flourished as a center of art, culture, and commerce, attracting scholars, artists, and merchants from across the world.
 Jahangir continued Akbar’s legacy by promoting artistic endeavors and overseeing the construction of beautiful gardens and palaces.

 Shah Jahan, however, left the most enduring mark on Agra with the construction of the Taj Mahal, an exquisite marble mausoleum built in memory of his beloved wife, Mumtaz Mahal.
-The Taj Mahal is considered one of the wonders of the world and symbolizes the pinnacle of Mughal architecture and artistic achievement.
+That said, the Taj Mahal is considered one of the wonders of the world and symbolizes the pinnacle of Mughal architecture and artistic achievement.
 In 1648, Shah Jahan shifted the capital to Delhi, but Agra remained an important center of Mughal administration and culture.

 Fatehpur Sikri (Mughal Empire):

 Fatehpur Sikri, located near Agra, served as the capital of the Mughal Empire for a brief but significant period during the reign of Emperor Akbar.
-In 1571, Akbar commissioned the construction of a new city to honor the Sufi saint Salim Chishti, who had predicted the birth of his son and heir, Jahangir.
+That's why in 1571, Akbar commissioned the construction of a new city to honor the Sufi saint Salim Chishti, who had predicted the birth of his son and heir, Jahangir.
 Fatehpur Sikri was designed as a walled city with impressive gates, palaces, mosques, and courtyards, reflecting a fusion of Persian and Indian architectural styles.

-However, Fatehpur Sikri was abandoned as a capital city around 1585 due to a scarcity of water and other logistical challenges.
+On the flip side, Fatehpur Sikri was abandoned as a capital city around 1585 due to a scarcity of water and other logistical challenges.
 The Mughal court shifted back to Agra, but Fatehpur Sikri remained a significant historical and architectural site, preserving the legacy of Akbar’s reign and the unique blend of cultures that characterized the Mughal Empire.

 Calcutta (British India):